Key Information to Include in Your Company Car Policy

 Does the company car policy now fit with what vehicles are now available in the market?
 For example, have key vehicles have fallen off choice lists or are they still available within existing budget bands?
 Do the bands need to be adjusted to reflect the increased costs of provision?

 What has been the impact on the employee’s car benefit-in-kind from these changes?

 Vehicle Salary Sacrifice Schemes

-Review existing schemes to see if they still offer a benefit to your employees at a cost acceptable to the business.
-If you want to provide an all employee car salary sacrifice scheme then consider an ultra-low emissions or look to utilise other structured schemes, such as a staff personal contract hire (PCH) scheme.
+Review existing schemes to see if they still benefit your employees at a cost acceptable to the business.
+For example, if you want to provide an employee car salary sacrifice scheme, consider ultra-low emissions or look to utilise other structured schemes, such as a staff personal contract hire (PCH) scheme.

 With so many recent and upcoming changes, it is an ideal time to review your fleet strategy.
 EVP Solutions recommend regular reviews of car choice and relevant policies.
-This will help to ensure the vehicle benefit level is being maintained from your company car scheme and any new risks are covered.
+This will help to maintain the vehicle benefit level from your company car scheme, plus cover any new risks.

-If you would like some assistance with your fleet strategy or specific advice on your company car policy then please
+Please contact us if you would like some assistance with your fleet strategy or specific advice on your company car policy.